Nurse’s week – A pretty flippin’ special week at Forward Fertility.

 They are on the front lines during the coronavirus crisis.

 Nurses are on the front lines with COVID.
 We all know this.
-They are putting their own health AND the health of their families at risk by caring for patients during this pandemic.
+They have put their own health AND the health of their families at risk by caring for patients during this pandemic.
 This is no joke.
 When you go to nursing school, you accept that you are going to be dealing with bedpans, bed sores, and pus.

-But most nurses did not sign up for wearing PPE (if you are lucky to have it) that causes your skin to break out, makes it hard to breathe, and is literally protecting you from a virus that could make you ill for weeks at best or kill you?
+But most nurses did not sign up for wearing PPE that causes your skin to break out, makes it hard to breathe, and is literally protecting you from a virus that could make you ill for weeks at best or kill you?
 How can we begin to thank them?

 Give those nurses you know a big ole’ social distancing hug or high five!
 Maybe a gift card for dinner out?
 Order their groceries?
 Mow their lawn?
 Pay for Hulu Plus?
 Sidewalk chalk a big THANK YOU for them!
 Come up with a way to say thanks that suits you.
-But, gosh darn it… it’s Nurses Appreciation Week and we should do at least ONE thing to say thanks.
+It’s Nurses Appreciation Week and we should do at least ONE thing to say thanks.

 They are also gestational carriers too.